Reconstructing the Arches I: Constraining the Initial Conditions: Introduction

-In addition to the flattened slope, there has been some debate whether the IMF of Arches is truncated at the low-mass end as the result of the extreme conditions at the Galactic center where the cluster has formed.
-Possible evidence for this was reported by \citet{SBG05}, who determined a low- and intermediate-mass depleted MF in the cluster core ($R < 0.2\,\pc$) with a turn-over at $6-7\,\msun$.
+In addition to the flattened slope, there has been some debate whether the IMF of Arches is truncated at the low-mass end as the result of the extreme conditions at the Galactic centre where the cluster has formed.
+Possible evidence for a turn-over in the present-day MF was reported by \citet{SBG05}, who determined a low- and intermediate-mass depleted MF in the cluster core ($R < 0.2\,\pc$) with a turn-over at $6-7\,\msun$.
 This truncation in the MF was not seen by \citet{KFK06}.
 They only found a local bump in the MF at $\sim6\,\msun$.
 Even if the MF is truncated at the low-mass end, it remains unclear whether this would be the result of a truncated IMF or a dynamical effect such as tidal stripping of low-mass stars.

-Several studies have been done to determine the IMF of the Arches cluster using numerical simulations, again coming to different conclusions: the model favored by \citet{KFL00} started with flat IMF with a slope of $\Gamma = -0.75$ close to the observed one. \citet{PZMM02} found that the observed IMF is the result of observational selection effects and dynamical evolution of the cluster.
-They argue that the observed flat MF is therefore consistent with a normal Salpeter IMF.
-And \citet{KFK06} suggested that the initial slope of the MF was $-1$ to $-1.1$, only slightly shallower than Salpeter.
+With the aim to account for tidal stripping and mass loss in the Galactic centre potential, several studies have been done to determine the global IMF of the Arches cluster using numerical simulations, again coming to different conclusions: the model favoured by \citet{KFL00} started with flat IMF with a slope of $\Gamma = -0.75$ close to the observed one. \citet{PZMM02} found that the observed MF is the result of the dynamical evolution of the cluster and observational selection effects (namely radius-limited selection).
+They argue that the observed flat MF in the cluster core is therefore consistent with a global Salpeter IMF.
+The same effect is seen by \citet{KFK06}, however they suggest the slope of the IMF was $-1$ to $-1.1$, slightly shallower than Salpeter.

-The Arches cluster also exhibits clear signs of mass segregation.
-The slope of the observed MF for stars in different annuli changes with distance from the cluster center.
-Towards the center, the slope becomes shallower and further out the slope is closer to Salpeter \citep{KFK06,SBG05,ESM09}. \citet{PZGC07} have found the same characteristics in numerical $N$-body models and concluded that the Arches cluster is about half-way to core collapse.
+The Arches cluster also exhibits other clear signs of mass segregation.
+The slope of the observed MF for stars in different annuli changes with distance from the cluster centre.
+Towards the centre, the slope becomes shallower and further out the slope is closer to Salpeter \citep{KFK06,SBG05}.
+Most recently, \citet{ESM09} have reported $\Gamma = -0.9$ for $R<0.2\pc$ and $\Gamma = -1.3$ in the $0.2-0.4\pc$ annulus. \citet{PZGC07} have found the same characteristics in numerical $N$-body models and concluded that the central flattening is the result of mass segregation.
+Furthermore, they claimed that the MF near the centre of the Arches cluster can be best described by a broken power-law, with a turning point at $5-6\msun$ (at the position of the bump reported by \citet{KFK06}).
+Based on these findings, they determined that the Arches cluster is about half-way to core collapse.